 - Don’t walk away from your computer with personal information on the screen

 Q: What do I do if I suspect identity theft?

 A: If you suspect there might be a problem or exposure, contact the police immediately.
 Also contact your bank and credit card companies, and the following major credit agencies:

-You should also contact the Consumer Financial Protection Bureau:
+You should also learn more about identity theft from the Consumer Financial Protection Bureau: